chanakya-vc/wwwhome/content/authors/admin/_index.md

   url: https://www.bu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Making Computers love and understand each other.
+bio: Making Machines love and understand each other.

 # Interests to show in About widget
 interests:
+- Computational Imaging
 - Inverse Problems
 - Machine Learning
-- Computational Imaging

 # Education to show in About widget
 education: